BambooholicPanda/FakeShopVue-Bootcamp-Keepcoding/README.md

 Once logged in, you will have access to the following views:

 - Profile: where you can see your user information.
-- Product Listing: where you can see the products available and search them by name.
+- Product Listing: where you can see the available products and search them by name.
-- Product Detail: where you can see all the photos available for the product.
+- Product Detail: where you can see all the the product available photos.

-Please note, that the search bar only allows you to use it when you write at least three characters.
+Please note that the search bar only allows you to use it when you type at least three characters.

 ## Images